isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-subcompact-tractor/index.md

 ##  **Considerations for Buying Best Tiller for Subcompact Tractor**

 **1. Forward or Reverse** This consideration should be to of your questions to ask when you seek a tiller.
-Usually, a reverse- rotating tiller will dig deeper into the ground, while forward-rotating tiller will bounce off hardpans - [rear tine tillers](https://pestpolicy.com/best-rear-tine-tiller/).
-So, consider the nature of the land you want to till.
+Usually, a reverse- rotating tiller will dig deeper into the ground, while forward-rotating tiller will bounce off hardpans - [rear tine tillers](https://pestpolicy.com/best-rear-tine-tiller/).So, consider the nature of the land you want to till.
 If it is slightly soft, then a forward-rotating tiller will work for you.

 However, if it is hard, then you are better off with a reverse-rotating tiller.
 Forward-rotating tillers are also excellent on rocky places, as they will fling the rocks away from the rotor. **2.
 Number of Tines** The number of tines varies the HP of the rotor.
 Also, more tines per flange mean that you will have a rotor with a heavier weight, which will add to your maintenance cost.